Don’t Let Your Divorce Interfere With Your Child’s Best Interests

-Extra-curricular activities, sports in particular, are effective tools for character development in children and youth.
+Extra-curricular activities, sports, in particular, are effective tools for character development in children and youth.
 Most parents see the value in their kid being part of a team or exercising the discipline it takes to participate in sports.
-Unfortunately, when a child’s schedule is disrupted by their parents divorce, these integral activities may get put on the backburner or worse, cause additional conflict between co-parents.
+Unfortunately, when a child’s schedule is disrupted by their parent’s divorce, these integral activities may get put on the backburner or worse, cause additional conflict in the co-parenting.

 “A challenge co-parents often face is when one supports having a child participate in… extracurricular activities, but the other does not.
 Courts generally don’t want to get involved in these day-to-day parenting decisions.
 It’s usually agreed that both parents should support what is important to the child, and it’s far better to work this out with your child’s other parent than to have some stranger in a black robe dictate what is best for you and your family,” says Bay State Parent magazine.
 The article goes on to say:

 “Generally speaking, it is in a child’s best interest to be involved in extracurricular activities, to develop skills, and give them the confidence that comes with success and failure, as well as building relationships with peers.”